fajusto/fabricio/README.md

    </h1>

 <h4 align="center">
   Welcome to my profile!
 I'm a fullstack mobile and web developer.
-My favorites languages are Dart and PHP, working most the time with Frameworks like Flutter and Laravel.
+My favorite languages are Dart and PHP, working most the time with Frameworks like Flutter and Laravel.
 I'm related to use git and command line on Linux.
 I really enjoy coding and to learn something new everyday. 🚀
 </h4>

 <p align="center">